Martha Stewart And Others Are Attacking Gwyneth Paltrow And #Goop

 Martha Stewart and Gwyneth Paltrow have allegedly been locked in a celebrity feud since Paltrow launched her Goop lifestyle website and newsletter.
 But now that Gwyneth Paltrow has been taken down a notch and Goop is under fire for making false claims, lifestyle guru Martha Stewart is said to be gloating.
 And Stewart isn’t the only one to attack Paltrow, as public health experts are also investigating many of the claims made on Goop.

-But Gwyneth Paltrow seems to believe that she is simply misunderstood and that through Goop she is simply expressing her thoughts and sharing her personal lifestyle with fans and followers.
+But Gwyneth Paltrow seems to believe that she is simply misunderstood and that through Goop, she is simply expressing her thoughts and sharing her personal lifestyle with fans and followers.
 But Paltrow says that much of Goop is aspirational, and even she doesn’t follow everything to the letter.
-According to Paltrow, she made changes in her lifestyle and diet twenty years ago when her father was diagnosed with cancer, and wanted to share her findings with fans and with the world.
+According to Paltrow, she made changes in her lifestyle and diet 20 years ago when her father was diagnosed with cancer and wanted to share her findings with fans and with the world.

 “For me, the big things are really processed food and foods that have tons of chemicals and pesticides.
 I try to stay away from that, but I love French fries and cheese and martinis and all that kind of thing.”